 - If your employer wrongfully terminates you, you might be able to seek compensation

-- It’s best that you file any charges or complaints as soon as possible, since there might be deadlines
+- It’s best that you file any charges or complaints as soon as possible to meet their respective deadlines

 - An experienced employment law attorney can help you throughout this process and answer your questions